NateEag/nateeag.com/drafts/science/index.md

 collapse?").

-## What Studies Actually Do
+## You Are Not A Random Sample

 TODO Restate this compactly.
 It's a quick stab at saving an idea that drifted through my head.

-I have seen people try to live their lives based on scientific guidelines.
+I have seen people try to live their lives using scientific guidelines.
+I do it myself a lot of the time.

-That's often badly mistaken.

 For things we understand pretty well, like Newtonian physics - great.
 Those predictions work reliably in most situations and we know pretty well the circumstances where they don't.

-A lot of recent studies focus on complex unclear things like human behaviors or health consequences of choices.
+A lot of recent studies focus on complex unclear things like human behavioral impulses or health consequences of choices.

-Those are worth studying, but when you have statistics about the herd, they tell you about what happens in a random sampling of the herd.
+Those are worth studying, but when you have statistics about the herd, they tell you about the herd, not an individual.

-They do *not* have predictive power when looking at a specific individual, namely you.
+They do *not* have reliable predictive power when looking at a specific individual, namely you.

-You are *not* one out of a thousand - you are you.
+From a decision theory standpoint, you should *not* model yourself as one out of a thousand - you are you.
 Generalizing from "what a randomly-selected member of this population should do" to "What should I do" is often a mistake.

 If you have no other data, then yes, let the studies guide you.

-But if you can, say, gather data about your specific biology or mindset or risk factors, you should massively prefer that to assuming you're a randomly-selected population member.
+However, if you can gather data about your specific biology or mindset or risk factors, you should massively prefer that to assuming you're a randomly-selected population member.